How to Look for a Job While You Are Employed

 Before long, your boss will know what you are up to.
 You can't expect other people to guard your secret if you can't keep it to yourself.

 Consider any equipment that is owned by your boss off-limits when it comes to your job search.
 That means, never use a company-issued telephone, computer, or email address.
-Don't even go online through the wifi in your office.
-There's a good chance your employer could be monitoring your communication in the workplace, as revealed by surveys conducted by the American Management Association over the last decade (The Latest on Workplace Monitoring and Surveillance).
+Don't even go online through the WiFi in your office.
+There's a good chance your employer could be monitoring your communication in the workplace, as revealed by surveys conducted by the American Management Association over the last decade.

 If you have to conduct any business related to your job search while you are at work, use your own cell phone.
 Make sure it isn't a company-issued one. instead of logging into the company wifi, sign onto your data plan.
 To send email, only use a personal account.
 Never give your work email address to communicate with prospective employers.